openvinotoolkit/open_model_zoo/demos/README.md

 <INSTALL_DIR>\setupvars.bat
 ```

-If you use your own Inference Engine and OpenCV binaries to build the demos please make sure you have added
+If you use your own OpenVINO™ and OpenCV binaries to build the demos please make sure you have added
 to the `PATH` environment variable.

 To run Python demo applications that require native Python extension modules, you must additionally